 These Are the 25 Worst Beers in the World

 Keystone Ice is a beer that is brewed at below freezing to impart a smooth flavor at a higher alcohol level.
 As such, it is a popular beer at colleges and for relatively young drinkers.
-Sadly for those folks, it was one of the beers that Molson-Coors discontinued last year.
+Sadly for those folks, it was one of the beers that Molson-Coors discontinued in 2021.
 Though, it sounds like many will not miss it.

 "It smells of sweet, sugary corn mash, a sort of grape-flavoured vodka essence, and musty, dusty, um, 'hops,'" said one reviewer.
 "The taste is somewhat bready generic cereal malt, fake fruity grape candy, a slightly phenolic alcohol note, sans any real accompanying heat, and a very slight nondescript dryness—not a normal tasting metric, but it's hardly fair to drag the innocent hop through any more mud at this point."

-Sleeman Clear is a low-carb beer brewed in Canada.
+Sleeman Clear is a low-carb beer brewed in Canada, and even though its low-carbohydrate count may be appealing to some, it still makes the list of worst beers in the world.
 The consensus with this beer seems to be that it doesn't have much flavor but it is inoffensive.
-The reviewer sums it up, "There's nothing off here, but there's just well nothing here at all.
+This review sums up this beer fairly accurately: "There's nothing off here, but there's just well nothing here at all.
 Tastes light water, with a slight lagery additive."

-By the reviews, Red Dog appears to be another beer that is cheap and thus a foray into the world by young college students.
-Reviewers don't have much good to say about it besides it being cheap and somewhat beer-like."Better than a lot of ice beers.
-That is not saying much, this is still awful in almost every way shape and form.
-The only thing that separates this is that it actually tastes somewhat like beer," mused one reviewer.
+Based on the feedback, Red Dog appears to be another beer that is cheap and thus a foray into the world by young college students.
+Reviewers don't have much good to say about it besides it being cheap and somewhat "beer-like."

 O'Doul's – Anheuser-Busch – 0.05% ABV